Skip to content

 CommitCraft AI: Smart Git Commits

 AI-powered Git commit messages from your local changes.
-Review files, generate a structured message via OpenRouter, then commit, push, or undo — always with your confirmation.
+Review files, generate a structured message via OpenRouter, then commit, push, or undo from a guarded VS Code panel.

 Installation